zhichen3/zhichen3.github.io/content/research/interferometry/index.md

 ## Result {#result}

-In the end, I was able to show two telescopes with an effective collecting area of \\(\sim 2\text{m}^2\\), we could detect fringing and measure the astrometric separation of the sources at \\(\sim\\) 10 &micro;as in a few hours of observations.
+In the end, I was able to show two telescopes with an effective collecting area of \\(\sim 2\text{m}^2\\), we could detect fringing and measure the astrometric separation of the sources at \\(\sim\\) 100 &micro;as of precision in a few hours of observations.

 This work is published in [Physical Review D](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.107.023015)